Search

 Often brilliant, always annoying Arthur Lee was an irascible, autocratic black organist playing white versions of black music, a la Beatles/Stones.
 We’re talking 1966, and Lee’s group Love was one of the very first LA-based garage bands.
 The prototypical Byrds had just left LA for their first 8 Mile High tour of the UK.
 Arthur wanted his band to fill the void, so he hired Bryan, their pretty-boy ex-road manager as singer/guitarist, figuring the girls would follow.

-They became close friends.
-Any delusion Bryan had of an equal partnership with Arthur was dispelled when the latter beat the crap out of him over some minor dispute, establishing forever the nature of their relationship.
+They became close, but any delusion Bryan had of an equal partnership with Arthur was dispelled when the latter beat the crap out of him over some minor dispute, establishing forever the nature of their relationship.

 Bryan’s contributions to Love’s rich, raunchy eponymous first album (1966) were the minor ‘Softly to Me’ and his cover of the Byrd’s version of the Bacharach/David ‘Little Red Book’.
 Their second, brilliantly flawed album, “Da Capo” (1967), was an Arthur Lee trip, like all Love albums.
 “We got derailed.
 We put that huge long song [‘Revalation’] on the second side, which was a shame, because there was a lot of other stuff we could have done that would have been a lot better.”
 The highlight of the trailblazing first side is Bryan’s lovely ‘Orange Skies’, written when he was 17.
 Here’s his original.